samb-t/unleashing-transformers/README.md

 Next, run:
 ```
-conda create --name <env-name> --file requirements.txt
+conda create --name unleashing --file requirements.txt
 ```
-replacing `<env-name>` with your desired name for the environment.
+optionally replacing `unleashing` with your desired name for the environment.

 Finally, run:

 ```
-conda activate <env-name>
+conda activate unleashing && pip install torch==1.7.1+cu110 torchvision==0.8.2+cu110 -f https://download.pytorch.org/whl/torch_stable.html
 ```

 You should now be able to run all commands available in the following sections.

 ### Hardware Requirements

 Currently, a dedicated graphics card capable of running CUDA is required to run the code used in this repository.
-All models used for the paper were trained on a single NVIDIA RTX 2080ti using CUDA version <x.x.x.x>.
+All models used for the paper were trained on a single NVIDIA RTX 2080ti using CUDA version 11.1.
 The largest models still took less than a week to converge.

 It is ***not recommended*** that you attempt to run models on high-resolution datasets such as LSUN and FFHQ using only a CPU, as training will be very slow.
 Support for CPU-only training on small datasets may be added in the future.